 La Jolla’s seven sea caves are named: Clam’s Cave, Sunny Jim’s Cave, Arch Cave, Sea Surprise, Shopping Cart, Little Sister, and White Lady.
 Over the years, the caves have been used for smuggling booze and immigrants.

 Clam’s Cave is the only sea cave that is visible from land.
 Clam’s Cave can be seen from Goldfish Point along the La Jolla Bluff trail.
-All of the other La Jolla caves can only be only be viewed from the ocean.
+All of the other La Jolla caves can only be viewed from the ocean.

 Where is Sunny Jim Cave